 Dipl.
 Ing.
-Roger Waller and his company DLM
+Roger Waller

-After graduating in Switzerland, Waller was employed by the Swiss Locomotive Machine Works (SLM) at Winterthur.
+After graduating in Switzerland in 1977, Waller was employed by the Swiss Locomotive Machine Works (SLM) at Winterthur.
 In 1982 he joined the South African Railways and worked as an assistant to David Wardale during the latter stages of the tuning-up and testing work on the Red Devil.
-He returned to SLM in 1984 and was responsible for the development of the Class H2/3 rack locomotives, first built in 1992 and now in service in Switzerland (on the Brienz Rothorn Bahn) and in Austria (on the Schneeberg Schafberg railway).
+He returned to SLM in 1984 where he initiated the revival of steam traction at SLM.

-These engines embody a number of advanced features, including light oil firing giving very low exhaust emissions and allowing one-man operation on the low-speed mountain railways on which the locomotives are used.
+These all-new engines embody a number of advanced features, including light oil firing giving very low exhaust emissions, one-man operation, external electric pre-heating, roller bearings and light weight construction, which is very important on steep mountain railways with gradients of 1 in 4.
 By comparison with the 1933 design from which they were developed, the new locomotives are 25% lighter and develop 36% more power, this resulting in 61% less fuel being consumed per passenger trip, with a top speed 56% higher.
 They are thus operationally equivalent to diesel locomotives yet retain the commercially important appeal of steam traction.

 In Feb 2003 Waller presented a paper titled “Modern Steam – An Economic and Environmental Alternative to Diesel Traction” to the Institution of Mechanical Engineers Railway Division under the auspice of the “Sir Seymour Biscoe Tritton Lecture”.